 What happens when you share with others that you are feeling anxious?
 Have you ever had someone say “it’s fine”, “don’t worry” or “don’t think about it”?
 Oftentimes when we confide in others about our anxiety they often respond in a way that can make us feel even more anxious.
 Why does this kind of response make us more anxious?
 Because now your experience is being challenged and your anxiety might increase because now your anxious because this person isn’t worried about the very real thing you might be worried about.

-Make it a habit to self-soothe so that you can self-regulate easily.
+Make it a habit to validate and comfort yourself in ways that others might not do for you.
 When you are experiencing symptoms of anxiety, say to yourself “thank you body for alerting me, but there is no danger here”.

 Step 5: Rest

-Calm your anxiety by resting often.
-Make rest a part of your daily routine or weekly routine.
-Often anxious people can become overstimulated and need time to themselves, away from noise, lights and other kinds of stimulation or information.
+Prioritize having time in "un-stimulating" environments.
+Make this type of rest a part of your daily or weekly routine.
+It is easy to become overstimulated by our environment.
+Set aside time away from noise, lights, and other kinds of stimulation or information that overwhelms you.